Enhancing employee happiness: 14 tips for a positive workplace

 There are many ways to reward employee loyalty, from free meals to years-of-service awards and mentions in a company newsletter.

-Ask your employees how they’d like you to recognize their hard work and incorporate their suggestions whenever possible.
+Ask your employees how they’d like you to and incorporate their suggestions whenever possible.

 Do you want to discover previous employee research faster?